 The motherboard designed for Workstation Computers offer the maximum possible options for adding components like CPUs, RAM, Mass Storage Devices and various peripherals.

 The supported interfaces are those that offer maximum performance.
-These motherboard can commonly feature sockets for multiple CPUs a large, capacity to interface with 4 or more GPU, a myriad of SATA slots of connecting a huge array of hard disks, and a large number of DIMM slots.
+These motherboards can commonly feature sockets for multiple CPUs a large, capacity to interface with 4 or more GPU, a myriad of SATA slots of connecting a huge array of hard disks, and a large number of DIMM slots.

 As far as the sockets go, these motherboard offer larger sockets that can support far large CPU with far more cores than an Intel i7 Processor.